Paritii-LLC/equity-in-ai-guide/Post Development/Post-Development.md

   - Metadata: Include metadata that summarizes the training dataset's demographic composition.
   - Visualizations: Use visualization techniques such as bar charts, pie charts, or heatmaps to illustrate the distribution of demographics.
   - Textual Description: Provide a written description of key findings and considerations related to the demographics of the dataset.
-* Adopt Version Control: Implement version control for demographic documentation to track changes over time.
-Update documentation as the dataset evolves or as new information becomes available.
+* Adopt Version Control: Implement version control for documentation to track changes  in the dataset, demographics of the dataset, any data augmentation procedures such as generating synthetic data to enhance equitable data representation  over time.
+Update documentation as new information becomes available.
 * Stakeholder Involvement: Seek input from diverse stakeholders, including ethicists, domain experts, and community representatives, in the discussion and documentation process.
 Communicate findings and potential biases to relevant parties.

 ## Explain How the Machine Learning Model Works: